nmeum/hii/README.md

 ## Status

-This is work in progress.
-Some of the features I intended to add to ii are already implemented, others aren't.
-Besides, I am currently not using this myself since I didn't finish work on the frontend yet, thus the code is likely full of bugs and very unstable.
+Most of the features I intended to add to ii are already implemented.
+However, this is still work in progress and not yet entirely feature complete.
+Nonetheless, I started using this myself recently and believe that the most serious bugs have been fixed by now.

 ## Features